laurelmackenzie/grammatical-variation-metastudy/README.md

 In addition to this readme, the repository contains:

 - LVC_JSlx_gramm_var_database.csv: a database of grammatical variables in published studies in *Language Variation and Change* and
-*Journal of Sociolinguistics* from their first year of publication to the end of 2023, annotated below
+*Journal of Sociolinguistics* from their first year of publication to the end of 2023
 - LVC_JSlx_gramm_var_database.Rmd: an R Markdown file analyzing the data

 The database can also be browsed at [this link](https://docs.google.com/spreadsheets/d/1VzFpmDeR5bj1UBG5qSeEpZxatuUKQS8EJiTOrf8r-1Y/edit?usp=sharing).